Coronavirus Disease 2019 (COVID-19) Facts and Details

 How common is COVID-19?

-Thousands of COVID-19 cases have been identified globally (mostly in China) with symptoms ranging from mild to severe.
+Over 1 million COVID-19 cases have been identified globally (mostly in China) with symptoms ranging from mild to severe.

 COVID-19 cases have been reported in the United States.
-Some cases have had history of travel from a country with ongoing COVID-19 transmission, but some have been linked to community spread.
+Some cases have had history of travel from a country with ongoing COVID-19 transmission, but many have been linked to community spread.
 All United States cases have been identified through public health screening and monitoring systems.

 How do people become infected?